Guide to Indian Food

 Preparation

 2 Throw away the liquid part by shifting the mixture through a clean muslin cloth.
-(It will take around 15 minutes to have excessive water drip off.)
+(It will take around 15 minutes to have excessive water drip off.).
+Then squeeze out the extra water.

-4 Make a small balls (around 1 inch diameter) out of paste.
+4 Make a small balls (around ½ inch diameter) out of dough.

 5 Boil water in a wide utensil with at least 2 to 3 inches of water over medium-low heat.

-6 Add sugar to the boiling water to make a light syrup.
+6 Add sugar to the boiling water to make a sweet syrup.

 7 Gently drop the solid balls in the boiling syrup.